 - Type of assessment

 - Oral examination, 20 minutesThe exam will take approximately 40 minutes per student.
 First, an exam question is drawn randomly from a pool of questions.
 The student will then have 20 minutes alone with all aids available to prepare an answer to the exam question.
 The student will then present his/her answer to the examinators for about 8-10 minutes and the examinators will ask additional questions for another 10-12 minutes.
 After that, a grade is given based on the oral exam.

 Students have to hand in a small report summarising results from a series of exercises in the last half of the course where they work on a specific case study.
 The report can be done as group work (maximum 4 students per group).
 This report has to be approved for students to take the final exam.

 Computers/tablets are allowed, but any form of online access is strictly prohibited.
 Failure to comply with this will be considered cheating at the exam.

 Same as ordinary exam.
 The same exam registration requirement as for the ordinary exam also applies to the re-exam.
 Students have to hand in a small report summarising results from a series of exercises in the last half of the course where they work on a specific case study.
 These exercises will be available in Absalon throughout the period between the end of the course and the time of the re-exam.
 The report has to be handed in no later than three weeks before the re-exam.
 The report can be done as group work (maximum 4 students per group).
 This report has to be approved for students to take the re-exam.

 Criteria for exam assesment

-The assessment will be based on the students ability to show in the exam that the learning outcomes described below have been acheived.
+The assessment will be based on the student's ability to show in the oral exam that the learning outcomes described above have been acheived.